LouDnl/USBSID-Player/README.md

-  -rr               read the SID back from the chip, not the mirror -f                force everything into socket two -fa XX            force everything to physical base $XX (hex)
+  -rr               read the SID back from the chip, not the mirror -f                force everything into socket two -fa XX            force everything to physical base $XX (hex) -ss, --select-sids SPEC  play only these of the tune's SIDs, on the
-      --select-sids SPEC  play only these of the tune's SIDs, on the board's sockets in the order given.
-SPEC is a comma separated list of tune SID numbers counting from 1, for example 3,4,5 puts the tune's 3rd SID on the board's first socket, its 4th on the second, and its 5th on the third.
-At most 4 entries are used.
-                    (--output=usbsid only; default: the tune's first 4 SIDs on the board's first 4 sockets, in order) --overhead N  cycles one hardware access costs (default 1) --songlengths F  HVSC Songlengths database, to stop when the song ends.
+                    board's sockets in the order given.
+SPEC is a comma separated list of tune SID numbers counting from 1, each optionally followed by :SLOT to name the exact socket it lands on, also counting from 1.
+For example 3,4,5 puts the tune's 3rd SID on the board's first socket, its 4th on the second, and its 5th on the third; 3:1,5:4 instead puts the 3rd SID on the first socket and the 5th on the fourth, leaving the second and third empty.
+A bare entry claims the lowest socket no :SLOT entry already claimed.
+At most 4 sockets are used on one board, or every SID of the boards --boards opened. fm or fm:SLOT puts the tune's FM/OPL on that socket, only when it is the board's configured FM/OPL; with SPEC given, an FM/OPL not named this way is not played (--output=usbsid only; default: the tune's first N SIDs on the first N sockets, in order) --overhead N  cycles one hardware access costs (default 1) --songlengths F  HVSC Songlengths database, to stop when the song ends.
                     Found by itself in $SONGLENGTHS, ~/Songlengths.md5,